 | Validity | Prevents price fixing after a long period of time | Valid until 15 March 2024 |

-| Payment term | Ensures cash flow | “Payment within 14 days” |
+| Payment period | Ensures cash flow | “Payment within 14 days” |

 | Cancellation fees | Protects against loss | “50% charge for cancellations within 48 hours” |